Sometimes your life can be improved by something as simple as one warm coat.

 Jeremy blinked a few times to hold back tears.
 He smiled and said, “Thank you!” again.

 Mike grabbed his arm.
 “Let’s get this show on the road.
-I saw some really nice coats, I think some are like the one someone stole from you.
+I saw some really nice coats, I think some are like the one that you described that someone stole from you.
 Let’s go over and take a look.”

 Mike led Jeremy to the pile that Paul stood guarding.